Teenage Mutant Ninja Turtles (1987 TV series): Soundtrack

 Through most of the series, the episodes featured a recurring background music which reflected the mood of the situation, as well as leitmotifs for settings such as the Technodrome, the New York City sewers, Channel 6, etc. The soundtrack was composed by Dennis Challen Brown (credited as "D.C.
-Brown" and later as "Dennis C. Brown") and Chuck Lorre.
-Lorre recorded the theme song (and performed the spoken parts) and later became a successful television producer, while Brown did the "Heroes in a half-shell" insert.
-The performer of the song was James Mandell (aka Miles Doppler).
+Brown" and later as "Dennis C. Brown"), with the theme song co-written by Chuck Lorre, who later became a successful television producer.
+Lorre and Brown were given a $2,000 budget and a 48-hour deadline to record and produce the theme song, with the former claiming in an interview that they were given the job after members of The Turtles backed out of doing it.
+Lorre recorded the theme song, and performed the spoken parts, while Brown did the "Heroes in a half-shell" insert.
+The lead vocalist on the track was James Mandell (aka Miles Doppler).